 It’s For The Birds

-Keep the tree in its stand and set it outside.
+Keep the tree in a bucket or planter large enough for the stump and set it outside.
+Ocean State Job Lot – http://www.oceanstatejoblot.com Home Depot -http://www.homedepot.com or Lowes - http://www.lowes.com/ have a wonderful selection of containers, planters or buckets.
 You can put some birdhouses in it, or surround it with bird seed.
-The birds will appreciate your Christmas tree long after you're tired of looking at it.
+The birds will appreciate your Christmas tree long after you’re tired of looking at it.
 Take off the tinsel first!

 Another option is simply use your tree as firewood.
 Evergreens are great for bonfires and outdoor fireplaces.
 They ignite really easily.
 But don’t burn them indoors!
 The creosote buildup can be dangerous.